ainsleyCrawford/Futoshiki/README.md

 # Futoshiki
-Description: The aim of this project is to create a desktop application using Windows Presentation Foundation (WPF).
+Through this project I sought to develop a desktop application and gain development experience.
+This is a Windows Presentation Foundation application.

 ![WelcomePage](https://user-images.githubusercontent.com/54633579/71023097-f0602600-20f9-11ea-97b0-ae21fd2e9b7e.png)
 *Figure 1: The opening page welcomes the user and summarises futoshiki.*